-Third quarter natural gas sales volumes attributable to the former Dorchester Hugoton properties underlying our Net Profits Interests declined 1.3% from 1,395,000 mcf during 2002 to 1,377,000 mcf during 2003.
-Also, during the first nine months natural gas sales volumes declined 6.8% from 4,176,000 mcf during 2002 to 3,892,000 mcf during 2003.
-Such declines result from natural reservoir depletion partially offset by added gas compression.
-Please see compression discussion under Liquidity and Capital Resources - Expenses and Capital Expenditures.
+First quarter natural gas sales volumes attributable to the former Dorchester Hugoton properties underlying our Net Profits Interests increased 1.6% from 1,278,000 mcf during 2003 to 1,299,000 mcf during 2004 due to addition of field compression causing gas well production increases to offset natural reservoir decline.
+See "Liquidity and Capital Resources - Expenses and Capital

-Oil and natural gas sales volumes attributable to the Royalty Properties and oil and natural gas sales volumes attributable to the Net Profits Interests from Republic and Spinnaker prior to February, 2003 are not included in the table above.
-Please see Basis of Presentation and Note 1 of the Notes to the Condensed Financial Statements.
+Oil and natural gas sales volumes attributable to the Royalty Properties and oil and natural gas sales volumes attributable to the Net Profits Interests from Republic and Spinnaker are included in our results for the three month period ended March 31, 2004 and are included for only the two months ended March 31, 2003.
+See "Basis of Presentation".

-The weighted average sales price for natural gas production from the former Dorchester Hugoton properties underlying our Net Profits Interests increased 59% from \$3.11 per mcf during third quarter 2002 to \$4.94 per mcf during third quarter 2003 and 87% from \$2.96 per mcf during the first nine months of 2002 to \$5.55 per mcf during the first nine months of 2003 due to changing market conditions.
+The weighted average sales price for natural gas production from the former Dorchester Hugoton properties underlying our Net Profits Interests decreased 11.9% from \$6.22 per mcf during first quarter 2003 to \$5.48 per mcf during first quarter 2004 due to changing market conditions.

-Weighted average oil and natural gas sales prices attributable to the Royalty Properties and oil and natural gas sales prices attributable to the Net Profits Interests from Republic and Spinnaker prior to February, 2003 are not included in the table above.
-Please see Basis of Presentation and Note 1 of the Notes to the Condensed Financial Statements.
+Weighted average prices for oil and natural gas sales volumes attributable to the Royalty Properties and also to the Net Profits Interests from Republic and Spinnaker are included in our results for the three months ended March 31, 2004 and are included for only the two months ended March 31, 2003.
+See "Basis of Presentation" and Note 1 of the Notes to the Condensed Financial Statements.

-Our third quarter net operating revenues increased 178% from \$4,509,000 during 2002 to \$12,548,000 during 2003 and our first nine months net operating revenues increased 194% from \$12,857,000 during 2002 to \$37,804,000 during 2003 due primarily to increased natural gas prices combined with the effects of the combination.

-Management cautions the reader in the comparison of results for these periods because operations attributable to properties formerly owned by Republic and Spinnaker are not included in the periods ending September 30, 2002.
-Please see Basis of Presentation and Note 1 of the Notes to the Condensed Financial Statements.
+Our first quarter net operating revenues decreased 3.7% from \$13,956,000 during 2003 to \$13,441,000 during 2004 due primarily to decreased natural gas prices combined with the effects of the combination.
+Management cautions the reader in the comparison of results for these periods because operations attributable to properties formerly owned by Republic and Spinnaker are not included for one month in the three-month period ending March 31, 2003.
+See "Basis of Presentation" and Notes 1 and 3 to the Condensed Financial Statements.

-Several categories of costs during the first nine months of 2003 were higher than the first nine months of 2002 due to non-recurring expenses associated with the 2003 liquidation of Dorchester Hugoton.
-Such comparisons include combination and related expenses which increased from \$525,000 to \$3,080,000 primarily as a result of approximately \$2.5 million in severance payments and related costs.
-Similarly, management fees in 2003 include a one-time \$496,000 charge.
-Also, general and administrative costs increased from \$698,000 to \$2,184,000 primarily as a result of \$445,000 in insurance premiums for Dorchester Hugoton officers and directors continuation coverage and the costs of office facilities and personnel resulting from the combination with Republic and Spinnaker.
-For similar reasons, general and administrative expenses during the 2003 third quarter exceeded the combined 2002 third quarter total of general and administrative and management fees.
-Please see Basis of Presentation and Note 1 of the Notes to the Condensed Financial Statements.
+Several categories of costs during the first quarter of 2004 were lower than the first quarter of 2003 due to non-recurring expenses associated with the 2003 liquidation of Dorchester Hugoton.
+Such 2003 costs include combination and related expenses of \$2,907,000, consisting primarily as a result of approximately \$2,500,000 in severance payments and related costs.
+Similarly management fees in 2003 include a one-time \$496,000 charge.